Sensitivity of peptide conformational dynamics in carbon nanotubes to directional mechanical forces: Methods

 We analyzed the equilibrium and fpMD simulations separately.
 If not stated otherwise, the last 900\,ns of the equilibrium trajectories were used.
 For the fpMD simulations, we used the last 50\% of the simulation time, while keeping the number of frames the same.
 Thus, the data for the slower fpMDs represent longer time intervals than for the faster fpMDs.
 For various properties of the simulated system, we calculated their change upon application of mechanical force.
 The change in property $X$ was defined as $\Delta X = \langle X\rangle^{\mathrm{fpMD}}_{50\%} - \langle X\rangle^{\mathrm{eq}}_{900\,\mathrm{ns}}$.

 We calculate the end-to-end distance (E2E) as the Euclidean distance between the carbon atom of the ACE group and the nitrogen atom of the NME group.
-The number of hydrogen bond-like pairs within the peptide was obtained using the \emph{gmx hbond} tool of the GROMACS package.
-The pair was defined as an interatomic contact between hydrogen and an acceptor atom (N or O) shorter than 0.35\,nm, \emph{i.\,e.} without any angular dependence.
+The number of hydrogen bonds (H-bonds) and hydrogen bond-like pairs within the peptide was obtained using the \emph{gmx hbond} tool of the GROMACS package.
+The H-bond was defined as an interatomic contact between hydrogen and an acceptor atom (N or O) shorter than 0.35\,nm with the angle X--H--acceptor between 150$^\circ$ and 180$^\circ$.
+The pair was defined in the same way, but without any angular dependence.
 The solvent accessible surface area (SASA) was calculated using the \emph{gmx sasa} tool with the default probe radius of 0.14\,nm.

 The position of the peptide within the CNT in the $xy$ plane was characterized using the cylindrical radius $r$, \emph{i.e.} the radial distance of the C$_\alpha$ atoms from the CNT axis.
 The probability density function (pdf) of the C$_\alpha$ positions was calculated as a function of the cylindrical radius $r$.